top of page

 Age restrictions:

-The chickenpox vaccine is suitable for patients from 9 months of age up to the age of 65.
+The chickenpox vaccine is suitable for patients 1 year of age up to the age of 65.
 It is only recommended if you have not had chickenpox.

 Please note: